After making a quilt top we can often be left with lots of small pieces of fabric that we don’t know what to do with.

 I have another post and video all about one-color crumb blocks as well.

 Once you start it is easy to add to your original crumb to other scraps of fabric that you have.

-Generally you start with the smallest pieces and then add to it – your piece will sometimes grow from the centre out like a log cabin block and sometimes you will find yourself piecing strips of crumbs that you then join together.
+Generally, you start with the smallest pieces and then add to it – your piece will sometimes grow from the center out like a log cabin block and sometimes you will find yourself piecing strips of crumbs that you then join together.

 You may start off with a small square piece of scrap fabric, which you could then find a similar shape or sew in a rectangle shape instead.

 If one is longer than the other, you could find another piece of scrap fabric that would fit that missing space.